joaorulff/MLVideo/README.md

 # MLVideo

-MLVideo is a library to interactively and meaningfully visualize outputs of vision models, such as pose detection. :running_woman:
+MLVideo is a library that interactively and meaningfully visualizes outputs of vision models, such as pose detection. :running_woman:

 ## Installation